tekknolagi/isdt/lecture-notes/2-vcs.md

-It's worth noting that, if you pass file paths to `git checkout` after the revision parameter, it acts like `git restore`: `git checkout 2d6603026105 main.c` does exactly the same thing as `git restore -s 2d6603026105 main.c`, meaning it doesn't move `HEAD`. `git restore` was a later addition to Git.
+It's worth noting that, if you pass file paths to `git checkout` after the revision parameter, it acts like `git restore`: `git checkout 2d6603026105 main.c` does exactly the same thing as `git restore -s 2d6603026105 main.c`, meaning it doesn't move `HEAD`.
+Since every other form of `git checkout` does move `HEAD`, Git's developers eventually identified this one as the odd one out, decided to give it its own subcommand, and `git restore` was born.

 #### Saving changes for later